 - managing financial risks in an organisation.

-This is a varied and responsible role that ensures a company has the cash and liquidity to meet its obligations, involving raising funds from banks, as well as debt and equity markets and, in some companies, actively trading in the foreign exchange, commodity and money markets.
+This is a varied and responsible role that ensures a company has the capital to meet its obligations, involving raising funds from banks, debt and equity markets and, in some companies, actively trading in the foreign exchange, commodity and money markets.

 Other activities may involve dealing with property, taxation, insurance and pensions.

-Five core treasury functions, in which treasury professionals may specialise are defined by The Association of Corporate Treasurers (ACT).
+There are five core treasury functions that you could specialise in as a treasury professional, as defined by The Association of Corporate Treasurers (ACT), the chartered body for treasury.
 These are:

 - treasury operations and controls.

-- ensuring that a company's cash flow is adequate to allow it to operate effectively;
+- ensuring that a company's cash flow allows it to operate effectively

-- forecasting cash payments and anticipating challenges arising from limited cash flow;
+- forecasting payments and anticipating challenges from limited cash flow

-- undertaking risk management activities to protect a company's financial well-being;
+- undertaking risk management activities to protect financial well-being

-- analysing the impact of financial markets on the performance of products or services;
+- analysing impact of financial markets on performance of products or services

-- making decisions on company finances, for example, the funding of company operations;
+- making decisions about the use of company finances

-- progressing specific financial projects, such as acquisition of another business;
+- progressing financial projects, such as acquisition of another business

-- liaising with other departments, such as tax and accountancy, on a range of issues;
+- liaising with other departments on a range of issues

-- taking responsibility for, and supervising the work of, more junior members of staff;
+- supervising, and taking responsibility for, more junior members of staff

-- liaising with bankers and investors and maintaining positive working relationships;
+- liaising with bankers and investors to maintain positive working relationships

 - making presentations to the company board on specific financial issues.